manikjain-zz/rest-api-nodejs_demo/README.md

 ### POSTMAN Collection

-The repo consists of a postman collection which may be used to quickly get an idea about how the API endpoints .
+The repo consists of a postman collection which may be used to quickly get an idea about how the API endpoints work.
 The collection mimics the following workflow:

 ![rest api test workflow](https://user-images.githubusercontent.com/21245503/44470951-8ab87280-a648-11e8-8c85-9ef2e6f2133b.jpeg)